oracle-devrel/oci-oke-appdev-save-the-wildlife/livelabs/hol/ci/ci.md

     - _--shape_ CI.Standard.E4.Flex - This specifies the shape of the container instance.
     - _--shape-config_ '{"memoryInGBs":16,"ocpus":4}' - This specifies the shape configuration for the container instance.
     - _--vnics_ - This specifies the virtual network interfaces to be attached to the container instance.
 This is an array of JSON objects, with each object representing a virtual network interface.
-    - _--image-pull-secrets_ - This specifies the image pull secrets to be used by the container instance.
+    - _--image-pull-secrets_ - This specifies the image-pull secrets to be used by the container instance.
 This is an array of JSON objects, with each object representing an image pull secret.
-Username and password must be **base64** encoded
+The username and password must be **base64** encoded
     - _--config-file_ ~/.oci/config - This specifies the configuration file to be used for the OCI CLI.
     - _--profile_ WORKSHOP - This specifies the OCI CLI profile to use.
     - _--auth api key_ - This specifies the authentication method to be used for the OCI CLI.